-Some addictive substances are defined as “uppers” while others are defined as “downers”.
-Most drugs fall into one of these two categories.
+Addictive substances may be defined as either an “upper” or a “downer.”
+Most drugs of abuse fall into one of these two categories.
 These terms refer to the mental, physical, and emotional reactions a user experiences while under the influence of a specific substance.
-Uppers are stimulants that increase energy, generate feelings of invincibility, and sharpen focus while downers act as depressants that impair motor skills, produce lethargy, and relieve discomfort.
+Uppers are stimulants that increase energy, generate feelings of invincibility, and sharpen focus, while downers act as depressants that impair motor skills, produce lethargy, and relieve discomfort.

-While uppers and downers generate opposing side effects, each is equally capable of harming the user.
+While uppers and downers generate opposing side effects, each can equally harm the user.
 Complications associated with uppers include rapid heart rate, aggression, and high blood pressure, whereas downers contribute to breathing suppression, low blood pressure, and impairment of motor skills.

 Is Meth an Upper or a Downer?

 When methamphetamine is ingested, it manipulates brain chemistry and activity.
-With prolonged use, irreversible damage can be inflicted on the brain as well as other brain-reliant organs.
-According to the National Institute on Drug Abuse, methamphetamine use alters the brain’s dopamine regulation that is associated with reduced coordination and impaired verbal learning, resulting in an increased risk of developing Parkinson’s disease, a disorder of the nerves that affects movement, among users.
+With prolonged use, irreversible damage can be inflicted on the brain and central nervous system.
+According to the National Institute on Drug Abuse, methamphetamine use alters the brain’s dopamine regulation, which is associated with reduced coordination and impaired verbal learning, resulting in an increased risk of developing Parkinson’s disease, a disorder of the nerves that affects movement, among users.
 Despite efforts to control its production, the dangerous consequences of meth production persist, impacting both those directly involved and the broader community.

-Unlike other addictive substances, there is no approved medication for the treatment of methamphetamine addiction or methamphetamine overdose.
-Some side effects of methamphetamine abuse are irreversible and the withdrawal process is typically unaided.
+Unlike other addictive substances, there is no approved medication for treating methamphetamine addiction or methamphetamine overdose.
+Some side effects of methamphetamine abuse are irreversible, and the withdrawal process is typically unaided.
 A recent increase in methamphetamine overdose fatalities illustrates the real danger of this stimulant.
 According to the National Institute on Drug Abuse, approximately 15% of all drug overdose deaths involved methamphetamine in recent years.

 Side Effects of Meth Abuse